frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-slip.md

 <img class="screenshot" alt="Create Salary Slip based on Timesheets" src="{{docs_base_url}}/assets/img/human-resources/create-salary-slip-based-on-timesheets.png">

-The Payment Amount is calculated on basis Hour Rate as defined in Salary Structure and is reflected in earnings table.
+The Payment Amount is calculated on the basis of Hour Rate defined in Salary Structure and is reflected in the Earnings table.